stat-lab/TRsv/README.md

   The reference_fasta_index is an index file of the reference fasta used, which can be generated with the samtools faidx command.
   The gap_bed is a bed file describing tab-separated gap regions (chr start end) in each line.

+For large data sets with a large number of samples and/or variants, running the command for each chromosome using the -c option should shorten the run time.

 #### Output file

 ${output_prefix}.All-samples.vcf